game-fuse/gamefusedocs/docs/API Full REST API/groups.md

 ### Scope

 Retrieve the list of groups available on the platform.
-If the `with_full_data` flag is provided, full group details are included.
+This request will not give full group details (such as group members, admins, requests & invites) are included.

 ### Method